-Omicron in Queenstown: Suspected case was hotel guest
+Omicron in Queenstown: Suspected case visited from Auckland, stayed at hotel

-Two locations in Queenstown have been visited by a suspected Omicron case.
+Two locations in Queenstown have been visited by a suspected Omicron case who travelled to the city from Auckland.

 The Hotel St Moritz and Queenstown Airport have been added as locations of interest on January 22.